 Step 1 – Watch out for vision problems in babies

 Suspect that your baby has an eye problem which could be short sightedness or a variety of other problems – in the following cases

-By 3 months of age and you feel that your baby is not looking at a toy that you are moving in front of her/him.
+- By 3 months of age if you feel that your baby is not looking at a toy that you are moving in front of her/him.

 Sometimes children who have completely normal eye sight as babies – start having difficulty seeing when they are around one and a half or two years of age.
 Suspect that your child has an eye problem in the following cases.